4 Plymouth Pitstops

 Eaten in and around Drake Circus lately?
-Not a question I thought I'd be asking in Muddyland, but stay with me.
-Because I have and I've lots to tell you.
+Funnily enough, I have and I've lots to tell you.

 Something occurred to me recently while dashing in, out and around the Mall in Plymouth with the Mudlet attached to my leg.
 The food scene has completely changed.
 I’m certainly not a food snob, but when I plan to eat out, I do tend to think of places that satisfy at least one of the criteria of good food, location, or atmosphere; I’m not sure I would have stopped to consider Drake Circus a year or two ago.